 Beginners' guide to fundamental analysis

-Fundamental analysis seeks to identify markets that are under or overpriced, by considering the economic and financial factors which affect their intrinsic value.
+Use fundamental analysis to identify markets that are under- or over-priced, by looking at the economic and financial factors which affect their value.
 Learn about fundamental analysis and how to use it in your trading.

 What is fundamental analysis?

 Fundamental analysis is a means of measuring a company’s actual or ‘intrinsic’ value by assessing economic and financial factors, such as a balance sheet, macroeconomic indicators and management forecasts.